 IBS/IPAI Program Scheduling.
-Students participating in these programs will register for classes at MSU under the MSU faculty they were recruited by for the program.
+Students participating in these programs will register for classes at Murray State under the Murray State faculty they were recruited by for the program.

 Course Credit & Grade Transfer

 Students who take courses abroad that have not been pre-approved are not guaranteed credit upon return.
-Students should make sure they do not enroll in courses on their education abroad program that will count for courses at MSU that have already been completed.
-If a course is transferred back to substitute for an MSU course that was already completed, MSU’s repeat policy will be followed.
+Students should make sure they do not enroll in courses on their education abroad program that will count for courses at Murray State that have already been completed.
+If a course is transferred back to substitute for a Murray State course that was already completed, Murray State's repeat policy will be followed.

 Course approval and registration must be completed prior to student orientation and program departure in order to receive credit for the program.
 Courses will not be created or re-created for a student after a program has been completed.

-It is vital that participants in all study abroad programs understand prior to studying abroad how the courses they wish to take will transfer back to MSU and figure into graduation requirements.
+It is vital that participants in all study abroad programs understand prior to studying abroad how the courses they wish to take will transfer back to Murray State and figure into graduation requirements.

-Exchange/CEA/ISA/Non-MSU Programs.
-Students must complete the Anticipated Evaluation of Credit (AEC) form with their advisor to ensure a proper substitution at MSU exists for which credit can be gained toward graduation.
+Exchange/CEA/ISA/Non-Murray State Programs.
+Students must complete the Anticipated Evaluation of Credit (AEC) form with their advisor to ensure a proper substitution at Murray State exists for which credit can be gained toward graduation.
 It is the responsibility of the participant to discuss credit with the advisor and gain all written approvals in the allotted time frame.
 The AEC guarantees credit only for the courses that are listed on the form.
 Students who take courses abroad that have not been pre-approved through the AEC are not guaranteed credit upon return.

 KIIS & CCSA Courses.
-Course approvals are listed on the program descriptions in the MSU Horizons system.
-It is the responsibility of the participant to ensure enrollment with KIIS or CCSA in WKU courses that will transfer back to MSU as courses that have not already been taken at MSU.
-If a course is transferred back as an MSU course that was already complete, the MSU repeat policy will be followed.
+Course approvals are listed on the program descriptions in the Murray State Horizons system.
+It is the responsibility of the participant to ensure enrollment with KIIS or CCSA in WKU courses that will transfer back to Murray State as courses that have not already been taken at Murray State.
+If a course is transferred back as a Murray State course that was already complete, the Murray State repeat policy will be followed.
 Students participating in a course that has not yet been approved or for which the student seeks alternate approval must complete an Anticipated Evaluation of Credit (AEC) form with their advisor in order to receive full course approval.
 The AEC approval process must be completed prior to student orientation and program departure in order to receive credit for the program.
 Students who do not seek appropriate credit may be expelled from the program and/or fail to receive academic credit upon return.
-A WKU transcript will be sent to MSU at the close of the program to be configured into the MSU gpa and accounted for on the MSU transcript.
+A WKU transcript will be sent to Murray State at the close of the program to be configured into the Murray State gpa and accounted for on the Murray State transcript.

-Education abroad courses taught by MSU faculty are submitted directly to MSU unless taught through a consortial partner (such as CCSA, KIIS, Experience Scotland).
+Education abroad courses taught by Murray State faculty are submitted directly to Murray State unless taught through a consortial partner (such as CCSA, KIIS, Experience Scotland).
 This submission may not meet the regular submission schedule.
 Some students may receive an “Incomplete” grade until the program and course assignment deadlines are completed.
-It is the responsibility of the participant to ensure that all materials/ coursework are submitted by the MSU deadline to have their earned grade submitted for the program course(s).
-It is the responsibility of the student to know how a grade of Incomplete will impact their financial aid and academic standing at MSU and discuss any relevant issues with their instructor and the Education Abroad Office.
+It is the responsibility of the participant to ensure that all materials/ coursework are submitted by the Murray State deadline to have their earned grade submitted for the program course(s).
+It is the responsibility of the student to know how a grade of Incomplete will impact their financial aid and academic standing at Murray State and discuss any relevant issues with their instructor and the Education Abroad Office.

-All grades received from foreign or domestic institutions on behalf of MSU students who earn college credit will be calculated into the MSU cumulative grade point average (GPA).
-If letter grades are received, these will be configured into the MSU GPA.
+All grades received from foreign or domestic institutions on behalf of Murray State students who earn college credit will be calculated into the Murray State cumulative grade point average (GPA).
+If letter grades are received, these will be configured into the Murray State GPA.
 In order to receive pass/fail credit for education abroad courses, the transferring institution must send the grade report in the form of pass/fail without letter grades.

 Education abroad grades are received directly from program providers and institutions abroad and cannot be reported by the participant.
 Grades will be issued via paper and mailed by the institution reporting the grades.
-The academic calendars of education abroad programs do not traditionally match the MSU academic calendar.
-As such, grades are often received after the following semester has begun at MSU.
+The academic calendars of education abroad programs do not traditionally match the Murray State academic calendar.
+As such, grades are often received after the following semester has begun at Murray State.

-Until the student’s transcript arrives the student’s MSU status may not show satisfactory academic progress.
+Until the student's transcript arrives the student's Murray State status may not show satisfactory academic progress.
 As a result, Federal Financial Aid and Scholarships may be held until the transcript is received and grades/credit posted to the academic record.
-This does not mean that these funds will be revoked by MSU, but until a transcript is received that confirms satisfactory academic progress (SAP)satisfactory academic progress has been met, funds will not be available for use.
+This does not mean that these funds will be revoked by Murray State, but until a transcript is received that confirms satisfactory academic progress (SAP)satisfactory academic progress has been met, funds will not be available for use.

 If a participant wishes to appeal a grade, this appeal must take place with the program provider and faculty member who issued the grade.
-MSU cannot change grades issued by another institution.
-For MSU issued grades, refer to the MSU policy on grade appeals.
+Murray State cannot change grades issued by another institution.
+For Murray State issued grades, refer to the Murray State policy on grade appeals.

 Exchange Program Fee

-Exchange program students will be billed at MSU for the applicable exchange program fees.
-The Horizons program description details which fees will be charged at MSU.
-Full-time semester tuition is charged at MSU at the rate normally applied based on classification and residency.
-Additional charges for MSU web classes taken while on the exchange program will apply.
+Exchange program students will be billed at Murray State for the applicable exchange program fees.
+The Horizons program description details which fees will be charged at Murray State.
+Full-time semester tuition is charged at Murray State at the rate normally applied based on classification and residency.
+Additional charges for Murray State web classes taken while on the exchange program will apply.
 Additional fees may or may not include room, board, excursion fees, visa fees, and other exchange program charges.
 When a program fee is not charged to a student account or does not include room and board, these expenses will be paid by the participant on-site.

-Students will be billed to their MSU account for the Signature program fee.
-MSU billing can be set up on a payment plan through the MSU Bursar’s Office.
-Setting this up through myGate is the participant’s responsibility.
+Students will be billed to their Murray State account for the Signature program fee.
+Murray State billing can be set up on a payment plan through the Murray State Bursar's Office.
+Setting this up through myGate is the participant's responsibility.
 Billing is not applied to a participant account until the participant registers for the education abroad class.
-It is possible that class registration will take place after bills have been sent out by the Bursar’s Office.
-It is the student’s responsibility to check their myGate account and make payments on time for their program.
-Billing timelines are set by the Bursars’s Office and follow this schedule.
+It is possible that class registration will take place after bills have been sent out by the Bursar's Office.
+It is the student's responsibility to check their myGate account and make payments on time for their program.
+Billing timelines are set by the Bursar's Office and follow this schedule.

 Signature Program Tuition

-Students on MSU Signature Programs will have tuition assessed to their MSU account at the regular tuition rate.
+Students on Murray State Signature Programs will have tuition assessed to their Murray State account at the regular tuition rate.
 For details on your tuition rate, refer to Costs on the Murray State University website murraystate.edu/admissions/bursarsoffice.

 Provider Programs Tuition

-Participants in provider programs will not pay additional tuition at MSU for their provider program abroad.when they are registered at a provider receiving a transcript from another institution.
+Participants in provider programs will not pay additional tuition at Murray State for their provider program abroad when they are registered at a provider receiving a transcript from another institution.